-To support and empower Australians with deafblindness to be self-determined and to advocate for themselves.
+To support and empower Deafblind Australians to be self-determined and to advocate for themselves.
 People who are deafblind can and do achieve their goals, given effective supports and services.
-We represent and advocate for people with deafblindness, and work to improve supports and services for people with deafblindness in Australia.
+We represent and advocate for deafblind people, and work to improve supports and services for deafblind people in Australia.

 We aim to:

-- promote and represent the interests of people with deafblindness in Australia
+- promote and represent the interests of deafblind people in Australia

 - encourage people who are deafblind to be self-determined in their own lives